Castelvill/SandstormBox/docs/Instructions.md

 **Description**

-    Return a context made out of given literals or values found in different sources.
+    Return a context made out of given literals or values found in provided sources.

 **Parameters**

 - expression (ConditionClass vector) - the list of locations of values and literals.
-Each value has one of these sources: “context”, “camera”, “layer”, “object”, “variable”, “literal”, “on_boot”, “second_passed”, “key_pressed”, “key_pressing”, “key_released”, “any_key_pressed”, “any_key_pressing”, “any_key_released”, “mouse_moved”, “mouse_pressed”, “mouse_pressing”, “mouse_released”, “window_w”, “window_h”.
-If you choose “literal”, you can provide literals from these types: bool, int, double, string.
+Each value has one of these sources: "bool", "int", "double", "string", “context”, "process", “camera”, “layer”, “object”, “variable”, "vector", “on_boot”, “second_passed”, “key_pressed”, “key_pressing”, “key_released”, “any_key_pressed”, “any_key_pressing”, “any_key_released”, "mouse_x", "mouse_y", “mouse_moved”, “mouse_pressed”, “mouse_pressing”, “mouse_released”, "screen_w", "screen_h", “window_w”, “window_h”, "exists", "is_directory", "fullscreen", "on_display_resize", "used_os", "number_of_processes", "number_of_cameras", "number_of_layers", "number_of_objects".
 - [output] (string) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id.

 ## bool / int / double / string